What’s the actual cost of buying a home?

 - Removal costs

-Starting with the obvious!
+Starting with the obvious and possibly the large single cost of buying a home!
 A deposit is the lowest amount of your own cash that can be used to purchase a property.
 The rest is borrowed from a bank or other mortgage lender.

 You may be able to buy a home with as little 5% of the purchase price.
 However, the average deposit is typically between 10 and 20%.